McLarenAppliedTechnologies/mat.tap.query.api/docs/Authorization.md

 ## Differences between Admin and Default User

-Admin user can access all the API resources available while Default user accountis unable or has restricted access to the following resources.
+Admin user can access all the API resources available while Default user account is unable or has restricted access to the following resources.

  - User management APIs: Default user can only view information related  to his/her own account.
 Default user cannot view other user profiles, cannot create/update/delete any user account.
  - Client management APIs: Default user can register clients under his/her account.
  - TAPI Resources: Default user can access all TAPI resources with restricted access to connections resource.
 Under connections resource, a default user can only access connection identifiers.
 Create/update/delete connections or viewing detailed information of connections such as connection strings requires an Admin account.

- Since, admin account has unrestricted access to all resource, please change the credenntials (username/password) of the default user as soon as possible after setting up the authentication server.
+ Since, admin account has unrestricted access to all resources, please change the credentials (username/password) of the admin user as soon as possible after setting up the authentication server.
 Documentation for this can be found at [Identity Server](/docs/IdentityServer.md).
-Also, follow usual precautions with passwords such as strong password (our API enforces some restrictions around valid passwords) and changing them regularly.
-Create Default users for normal API usage.
+Also, follow usual precautions with passwords such as using strong passwords (our API enforces some restrictions on valid passwords) and changing them regularly.
+Always use default user accounts to use TAPI and only use admin accounts for privileged tasks such as user management.